ahmedokab/smartFanSTM32/README.md

 ##  Features
 - Reads temperature in real time using an **NTC thermistor** voltage divider
 - Uses a **feedback loop** to adjust fan PWM duty cycle according to temperature
-- Streams temperature and fan speed data to **PuTTY / Arduino Serial Monitor** at 115200 baud
+- Streams temperature and fan speed data to **PuTTY ** at 115200 baud
 - Tested with **9V motor + N-MOSFET driver circuit** sf
 - Modular design allows swapping the thermistor for a **BME280 digital sensor** over I²C